Project Description

 Rocky Mountain Backpacking in chorus with previous trips in the Northpoint progression equips participants with necessary knowledge and skills for a lifetime of adventuring ahead.
 Our Owners, Directors, and Trip Leaders hope that through participation in the Northpoint program you feel confident pursuing future adventures in adulthood.
 Rocky Mountain Backpacking specifically teaches; the importance of Leave No Trace ethics, responsible adult-like conduct in public places and during travel, the importance of trail nutrition at high altitude, basic wilderness first aid and group safety, understanding weather conditions in alpine environments, the importance of encouragement in accomplishing physical goals, and the importance of emotional support of others in accomplishing challenging initiatives.
 Further, participants are self-sufficient in wilderness cooking, possess a meaningful understanding of self and personal gear care in an alpine environment, and are self-starters in taking responsibility for and supporting the group.
 Participants contribute to the Rocky Mountain team at a high level, and are encouraged to recognize what’s personally important to them about this formative wilderness experience.

-• Advanced / Expert level backpacking experience – 30 miles over 8 days
+• Expert level backpacking experience – 30 miles over 8 days

 • Completion of Isle Royale Backpacking or Voyageurs Wilderness Canoe recommended